 Thanks Carl -- I'll look at the existing importer first.
 Better to tweak something that already works than re-invent the wheel.

 I'll grab a copy of the redmine database at work today and see what I can do over the weekend.

 Were you successful in writing/tweaking the stock trac importer?
 We are thinking of doing something similar for Serena Tracker.

 I ended up just doing it pretty much manually.
 First, I dumped trac's sqlite database to a text file.
 I followed a couple of guides about sanitising a sqlite dump so that mysql can understand it.
 Then I imported that converted sql script into a new, temporary mysql database.

 Then I simply ran some INSERT INTO statements in mysql to copy data from that temporary database into the redmine db, using constants to replace user ids and a few additional tweaks (e.g. trac stores timestamps as UNIX-style timestamp long ints, whereas redmine uses the datetime type).
 All in all, it was rather hackish, but my needs were very simple (only a handful of unique trac users and not even any need to copy across ticket updates).

-RE: Trac import into an Existing Redmine Site - Added by Mark P about 10 years ago
+RE: Trac import into an Existing Redmine Site - Added by Mark P almost 11 years ago